Anatomy of the human heart: The four cardiac chambers

 The heart has four chambers: the left and right atriums and the left and right ventricles.
+The heart's primary role is to receive the blood from the body, pump it to the lungs to be oxygenated, and receive it once more to pump it again to the rest of the human body tissues.
+The right side of the heart (which consists of the right atrium and the right ventricle) receives the desaturated blood, while the left side (consisting of the left atrium and left ventricle) receives the oxygenated blood.

-They form a shallow groove at the line of their junction, which form the atrioventricular groove.
+The four chambers form a shallow groove at the line of their junction, which form the atrioventricular groove.
 The atrioventricular groove hosts major coronary arteries while they travel along to the line of attachment of atrioventricular valves.
 The right and left ventricles are separated by a septum, which corresponds to the interventricular grooves that travel from the posterior to the anterior surface of the heart.